 Lesser Praire Chicken

-The Lesser Prairie Chicken (Tympanuchus pallidicinctus) (“LPC”), is a member of the grouse family and can be found in multiple ecosystems across its five state range of Kansas, Oklahoma, Texas, Colorado and New Mexico.
-Once numbering in the hundreds of thousands across nearly one hundred million acres, as of July 2015 there are only estimated to be approximately 29,162 birds left.
-These few remaining Lesser Prairie Chickens are spread across a now disconnected landscape that covers approximately nineteen million acres.
+The Lesser Prairie Chicken (Tympanuchus pallidicinctus) (“LPC”), is a member of the grouse family and can be found in four main ecosystems across its five state range of Kansas, Oklahoma, Texas, Colorado and New Mexico.
+Once numbering in the hundreds of thousands across nearly one hundred million acres, as of 2022 (the last year annual aerial surveys were performed by WAFWA) there are only estimated to be approximately 26,591 birds left.
+Since WAFWA has conducted range-wide aerial surveys beginning in 2012, the population is down overall and down to perilously low levels in the shinnery oak region in eastern New Mexico and Western Texas.
+In addition there has been no progress made towards the WAFWA Range-Wide Plan ten year goals of increasing the population to a ten year average of 67,000 birds, securing at least one stronghold in each of the four ecosystems or restoring 1,000,000 acres across the birds range.
+Overall, these few remaining Lesser Prairie Chickens are spread across a now disconnected landscape that covers approximately 20 million acres and continues to be threatened by the mega-trends of habitat loss and fragmentation.

 The United States Fish & Wildlife Service (“USFWS”) announced its decision to list the LPC as Threatened under the Endangered Species Act in March 2014.